 Skip to content

-The reader will find the why’s and wherefore’s of the New Medical Terms (NMT) website www.newmedicalterms.com, and the Dictionary of Modern Medicine database (DMMD) from which it derives elsewhere.
-The intent of this über brief page is to inform readers about what’s in the pipeline and will be released as a refresh of an increasingly useful resource within the next 90-ish days.
+The reader will find the why’s and wherefore’s of the New Medical Terms (NMT) website www.newmedicalterms.com, and the Dictionary of Modern Medicine database (DMMD) from which the NMT derives elsewhere.
+The intent of this über short page is to inform readers and users about what’s in the pipeline and will be released as a refresh of an increasingly useful resource within the next couple of months.

-Between the bimonthly updates, which are planned for odd months (January, March, May, July, September, October), I plan to release blocks of 10 to 50 new medical terms that I’ve come across, on even months.
-I will list them on New Medical Term’s Facebook page (https://www.facebook.com/ModernMedicalDictionary/), and define them as blogs on Facebook.
+We plan to release blocks of new medical terms we’ve come across on even months (February, April, June), and will list them on New Medical Term’s Facebook page (https://www.facebook.com/ModernMedicalDictionary/), and define them as blogs on Facebook.
 It’s pretty ambitious…we shall see…in any event… Stay Tuned…!!!